WLJSTeam/wljs-docs/docs/frontend/Cell types/WLX.md

 > Type `.wlx` in the first line of an input cell

 This allows you to use [Wolfram Language XML](https://jerryi.github.io/wlx-docs/docs/Reference/WLX/) in your cell.
-It's especially useful when creating complex cell structures or enhancing them with the power of HTML, CSS, and JavaScript.
+It's extremely powerful and especially useful when creating complex cell structures or enhancing them with the power of HTML, CSS, and JavaScript.

 ## Embed Figures into a Custom Layout
 Plot a figure into a symbol **starting with a capital letter**: